 What Are the Most Common Boolean Search Mistakes Recruiters Make?

-Even experienced recruiters make Boolean errors that silently kill their search results.
-With 69% of organizations reporting hiring difficulties (SHRM, 2025) and candidate pools more competitive than ever, sloppy Boolean means you'll never find the needle in the haystack.
+Even experienced practitioners of boolean search for recruiters make errors that silently kill their search results.
+With 69% of organizations reporting hiring difficulties (SHRM, 2025) and candidate pools more competitive than ever, sloppy Boolean means you’ll never find the needle in the haystack.

 When Boolean Isn’t Enough: The Case for AI Sourcing